WVUHPC/GPUs-in-Scientific-Applications/_episodes/02-paradigms.md

 ~~~
 {: .language-c}

 The MASTER rank (usually 0) will receive the data from the other ranks, and it could be used to assemble the complete array or simply to continue the execution based on the data processed by all the ranks.
-In this simple example we are just printing the data.
+In this simple example, we are just printing the data.
 The important lines here are:

 ~~~
 MPI_Bsend(cp, n_per_proc, MPI_DOUBLE, 0, 0, MPI_COMM_WORLD);